dsohk/rancher-devsecops-workshop/docs/part-1.md

 While we are waiting Rancher Server instance to be ready, let's setup your harbor private registry.

 The script will,
-1) Provision K3s cluster.
+a) Provision K3s cluster.
-2) Deploying Harbor (using Helm Chart v1.7.2 & App v2.3.2) on K3s.
+b) Deploying Harbor (using Helm Chart v1.7.2 & App v2.3.2) on K3s.
-3) Configure Harbor CA cert locally
+c) Configure Harbor CA cert locally
-4) Downloading Docker Images for Maven, Java Libaries for Maven and Sles15sp3-openjdk and importing them into Harbor.
+d) Downloading Docker Images for Maven, Java Libaries for Maven and Sles15sp3-openjdk and importing them into Harbor.

-Login to your harbor instance VM with SSH from your linux workstation.
+1) Login to your harbor instance VM with SSH from your linux workstation.

 ```
 ./ssh-mylab-harbor.sh